 Well, it all depends on the use case.

 Rule-based chatbots, though not as flexible as their AI counterparts, do have advantages.
 For brands that want to create a predictable, tightly controlled experience for users, chatbots allow them to focus on guiding their audience toward a specific goal, be it speaking to a human or signing up for a guided demo.

 If you are looking for a smarter bot that can handle complex queries or help you make sense of massive datasets, AI bots may be a better choice here.
 Common use cases include the following:

 - Sentiment Analysis – AI bots can comb through massive data sets to identify customer complaints, reviews, and mentions across multiple touchpoints.

-- Understanding Behavioral Patterns – Here, chatbots can be used to help brands identify patterns humans might not detect.
+- Understanding Behavioral Patterns – Here, artificial intelligence bots can be used to help brands identify patterns humans might not detect.

-- Learning and Adapting to User Preferences – For example, if you want to offer customers a personalized solution, such as saving preferences, mirroring language, delivering customized content or offers automatically.
+- Learning and Adapting to User Preferences – For example, if you want to offer customers a personalized solution, such as saving preferences, mirroring language, delivering customized content or offers automatically with chatbot AI.

 The key advantage of an AI chatbot is that it is capable of learning a lot about its users and can apply knowledge effectively with little intervention.

-Chatbots are becoming an essential piece of the workplace technology stack, and brands that have already embraced them have an advantage over those that have yet to make moves toward automation, AI, or both.
+AI chatbots are becoming an essential piece of the workplace technology stack, and brands that have already embraced them have an advantage over those that have yet to make moves toward automation, artificial intelligence, or both.